Bepacom-Raalte/bepacom-HA-Addons/bacnetinterface_dev/DOCS.md

    [![Open this add-on in your Home Assistant instance.][addon-badge]][addon]

 1. Click the "Install" button to install the add-on.
-1. Start the "Bepacom EcoPanel BACnet/IP Interface" add-on.
+1. Start the "Bepacom BACnet/IP Interface" add-on.
 1. Check the logs of the "Bepacom EcoPanel BACnet/IP Interface" add-on to see if everything went well.
 1. Now your Home Assistant host is a virtual BACnet/IP device!